Business Support and Mentoring

 No, you do not have to take up mentoring.
 However, we highly recommend that all of our loan recipients participate in mentoring, as most studies show a positive link between business survival and engagement with mentoring support.
 You are able to choose what amount of support will work best for you and how frequently you want to meet your mentor.
 We understand that sometimes life and business is busy but don’t underestimate how powerful this external guidance and support can be.

-Yes, if you happen to go into default you can seek support from your Delivery Partner or mentor but please note that you will also need to speak with your Finance Partner who manages your loan.
-Remember, it is not the Delivery Partner or the mentor’s responsibility to ensure that you keep up with your Start Up Loan repayments.
+Yes, if you happen to go into default you can seek support from your Business Support Partner or mentor but please note that you will also need to speak with your Finance Provider who manages your loan.
+Remember, it is not the Business Support Partner or the mentor’s responsibility to ensure that you keep up with your Start Up Loan repayments.
 Irrespective of your mentoring relationship, you are still responsible for paying back a Start Up Loan according to the agreed repayment plan that will be discussed during the application process.